 Your vet can offer suggestions on ruling out common allergens to get to the bottom of your dog’s allergies.

-If you and your vet conclude it is a food-based allergy causing your dog to suffer, the best treatment route is to eradicate the ingredients causing the allergy from your dog’s diet.
+If you and your vet conclude it is a food-based allergy causing your dog to suffer, the best treatment is to eradicate the ingredients causing the allergy from your dog’s diet.

 Signs of Allergies in Dogs